PROCESS & OUTCOMES

 The Working Group convened for almost two years through 22 publicly held working group and 58 committee meetings to gather feedback and design a truly collaborative and inclusive planning process.
 To ensure that revitalization efforts included in this Plan were selected and designed to serve to the needs of the river communities and improve their quality of life, the Working Group developed a planning process to select appropriate locations and imagine restoration efforts which would provide multiple benefits for diverse populations.
 The Working Group also solicited ideas and inspiration from the community through extensive outreach and input events.

-Through a transparent and community-driven process, the Plan identified 155 multi-benefit project opportunities within 1-mile of the river which would address the communities’ revitalization objectives in a balanced and equitable manner.
+Through a transparent and community-driven process, the Plan identified 155 multi-benefit project opportunities within one-mile of the river which would address the communities’ revitalization objectives in a balanced and equitable manner.
 Seven signature projects were identified by the Working Group as key opportunities to meet the goals and objectives of the Plan, and underwent more detailed analysis.

 - Atlantic Blvd and Upper Segment Multi-Use Easement